Driving in Italy: All you Must Know Before you hit the road

 Cost of toll roads in Italy & how to pay

 The cost of toll roads can vary depending on the distance traveled.
-Payment can be made in cash or credit card at the toll booth or by using a prepaid Telepass device.
+Payment can be made in cash or by credit card at the toll booth or by using a prepaid Telepass device.
 However, always have cash on hand since not all toll booths accept credit cards (although it’s rare).

 Furthermore, rental cars often do not have a Telepass subscription, so avoid the Telepass lane (yellow).